xFireHide/converter/README.md

 - Python 3.11+ (the project currently runs on Python 3.13 in development)
 - `pip` / `venv`
 - FFmpeg (optional at runtime — bundled via `imageio-ffmpeg`, but installing the system binary improves performance)
-- Google Cloud CLI & Firebase CLI (only for deployment)
+- Google Cloud CLI (only for deployment)

 ## Getting Started